okonma01/R/README.md

 # R
-Learning R from StatQuest with Josh Starter, a my own examples
+Some R scripts from StatQuest with Josh Starmer, along with some of my examples to learn the concepts better.